 Go to all the places that you can.
 Watch and listen.
 Soak up the environment and all of its inspiration.
 Take notes.
 Then for those places you can’t reach, turn to books and the Internet.
 Look at photos and read accounts of these locations.
 Be inspired by these settings.

 Are you ready to read what your favorite authors wrote?
 See what they saw?
 Do what they did?
 Go where they went?
 I hope you will find all the writing inspiration you need and more to create many great works of your own!
 But first, please share with me in the comments.
 Who or what inspires you and how do you plan to seek out their inspiration?
-Also, check out our newest online coaching program, Aspiring Author to Published Pro.
+Also, check out our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.